Generating static sites from ASP.NET Core MVC apps

 If we look at the index file, for example:

-You can see that this is a standard MVC template layout (hint: look at the copyright), that rendered the body, which is also from the MVC template.
+You can see that this is a standard MVC template layout (with a few minor changes), that rendered the body, which is also from the MVC template.

 If we look at the transformation as a whole: